 #9 Organize essential documents

-Gaining access to relevant contracts is likely to be the first issue you run into when starting a contract audit.
-Finding and organizing these contracts manually before a quick and effective audit can be complex, whether saved on a platform like Box or Google Drive, printed out, or filed in storage cabinets.
+Gaining access to relevant contracts is likely the first issue you run into when starting a contract audit.
+Finding and organizing these contracts manually before an audit can be complex, whether saved on the cloud, printed out, or filed in storage cabinets.

-💡Pro tip: An intelligent contract repository and contract management software simplify organizing your files before the contract audit.
+💡Pro tip: An intelligent contract repository and contract management software simplifies organizing your files before the contract audit.

 #10 Debrief, learn lessons, and implement